Manage Code Defender policy rules

 • Delete rule: Remove the rule permanently from your account.

-• View/edit rule structure: Make revisions to the rule.
+• Open edit mode: Make revisions to the rule.

 Archived rules

 All rules that were previously active but have since been deactivated are in the Archive tab.
-You can manage a rule by selecting the more options menu next to it.
-From here, you can:
+You can click a rule to view its conditions and perform the following actions:

-• View/edit rule structure: Make revisions to the rule.
+• Open edit mode: Make revisions to the rule.